For decision-makers · L&D / training manager

 Renewals are the line that compounds

-The exam fee is the number everyone sees at kickoff; the renewal and continuing-education cycle is the one that shapes your program budget in years two and three.
+The exam fee is the number everyone sees at kickoff; the renewal and continuing-education cycle is the one that shapes your program budget once the first cycle comes due.
 Each certification above lists its cited three-year renewal cost where the vendor publishes one — that is the recurring figure a multi-seat program accumulates.
 Where a cost reads “pending,” the vendor page did not state it and we do not estimate; the linked cost pages carry the full breakdown, sources, and dates.
 Every figure is the vendor’s published list price — planning context, not a promise of voucher or bundle pricing.

 Funding levers